OmarMeligi/Northwind-DataWarehouse-ETL/README.md

 ### OLTP Source (Normalized)

-The OLTP system is modeled after the original Northwind database, including:
+The OLTP system is modeled after the original Northwind database and adapted to simulate localized business operations in Egypt.
+It includes:

 - Customers
 - Employees
 - Orders and Order Details
 - Products, Categories, Suppliers
 - Shippers, Regions, Territories

+**Disclaimer**: The data is artificially generated for the purpose of this educational project.
+It does not reflect real entities or transactions.

 ### Data Warehouse (Star Schema)